Categories: Movie News

 The Goriest, Bloodiest Films Ever Made: some of our favorites

-This horror comedy from Peter Jackson is a longtime favorite for many horror fans for the sheer amount of blood, gore, and practical effects seen throughout the film.
-The ear falling into a bowl of soup may be the grossest scene in the film, it’s definitely not the bloodiest by far.
-One of the most famous gore sequences in horror cinema comes from this film is the one where lead Lionel, played by Timothy Balme, is facing a horde of zombies (or infected), that just keep on coming, forcing him to use whatever he can to dispatch them as fast as he can.
+Whether you call it Braindead or Dead-Alive, this horror comedy from Peter Jackson is a longtime favorite for many horror fans, both for its sense of humor and for the sheer amount of blood, gore, and practical effects seen throughout the film.
+The moment where an ear falls into a bowl of soup may be the grossest scene in the film, but it’s definitely not the bloodiest.
+One of the most famous gore sequences in cinema history is the one where lead Lionel, played by Timothy Balme, faces a horde of zombies that just keep on coming, forcing him to use whatever he can to dispatch them as fast as he can.
 In this moment, he gets his trusty lawnmower and just decimates the horde of zombies with blood and limbs flying in every direction.
 Three hundred gallons of fake blood are said to have been used in the final scene of the film alone.
-And to think, this was all caused by a little Sumatran Rat Monkey.
+And to think, everything that happens in this movie was all caused by a little Sumatran Rat Monkey.

 Terrifier 2 (2022)

-A love budget, independent production that beat all odds and became a box office success with only a few screens and word of mouth to get tickets sold, Terrifier 2 started off wanting to be one of the goriest, bloodiest films ever made.
-Some absolutely love it and others just hate it, there’s seems to be no middle when it comes of the adventures of supernatural serial killer Art the Clown.
-In this sequel, Art had to up his bloodshed and thus he causes all kinds of mayhem and murder, leading to a film where you can see everything from a cat o’nine tails used on two people, mashed potatoes used in a whole new way, a very particular birth sequence, to more death and mayhem than the first film could ever have dared.
-The amount of blood and gore here lead the film to earning torture porn accusations and a boundary-pushing NC-17 rating.
+This low budget, independent production beat all odds and became a box office success with only a few screens and word of mouth to get tickets sold.
+Writer/director Damien Leone went into Terrifier 2 wanting to make one of the goriest, bloodiest films of all time.
+Some absolutely love the result and others just hate it; there seems to be no middle ground when it comes of the adventures of supernatural serial killer Art the Clown.
+In this sequel, Art had to increase his bloodshed and thus causes all kinds of mayhem and murder, allowing the viewer to see a cat o’ nine tails used on two people, mashed potatoes used in a whole new way, a very particular birth sequence, and more death and mayhem than the first film could ever have dared.
+The amount of blood and guts here caused the film to earn torture porn accusations and a boundary-pushing NC-17 rating.

 Read more...